-Further, the proceeds of this offering may be sent back from Xiao-I to the PRC operating entities, and the process for sending such proceeds back to the PRC operating entities may be time-consuming after the closing of this offering.
-Xiao-I may be unable to use these proceeds to grow the business of the PRC operating entities until the PRC operating entities receive such proceeds in the PRC.
-Any transfer of funds by Xiao-I to the PRC operating entities, either as a shareholder loan or as an increase in registered capital, are subject to approval by or registration or filing with relevant governmental authorities in China.
-Any foreign loans procured by the PRC operating entities is required to be registered with China's State Administration of Foreign Exchange ("SAFE") or its local branches or satisfy relevant requirements, and the PRC operating entities may not procure loans which exceed the difference between their respective total project investment amount and registered capital or 2 times (which may be varied year by year due to the change of PRC's national macro-control policy) of the net worth of Xiao-I's PRC subsidiaries.
+Further, the proceeds of this offering may be sent back from the holding company to the PRC, and the process for sending such proceeds back to the PRC may be time-consuming after the closing of this offering.
+We may be unable to use these proceeds to grow the business of the PRC operating entities until the PRC operating entities receive such proceeds in the PRC.
+Any transfer of funds by the holding company to the PRC operating entities, either as a shareholder loan or as an increase in registered capital, are subject to approval by or registration or filing with relevant governmental authorities in China.
+Any foreign loans procured by the PRC operating entities is required to be registered with China's State Administration of Foreign Exchange ("SAFE") or its local branches or satisfy relevant requirements, and the PRC operating entities may not procure loans which exceed the difference between their respective total project investment amount and registered capital or 2 times (which may be varied year by year due to the change of PRC's national macro-control policy) of the net worth of our PRC subsidiaries.
 According to the relevant PRC regulations on foreign-invested enterprises in China, capital contributions to the PRC operating entities are subject to the approval of or filing with State Administration for Market Regulation in its local branches, the Ministry of Commerce in its local branches and registration with a local bank authorized by SAFE.

 See "Risk Factors - Risks Relating to Our Corporate Structure - We are a holding company, and will rely on dividends paid by our subsidiaries for our cash needs.
-Any limitation on the ability of our subsidiaries to make dividend payments to us, or any tax implications of making dividend payments to us, could limit our ability to pay our parent company expenses or pay dividends to holders of our ADSs" on page 55 of this prospectus.
+Any limitation on the ability of our subsidiaries to make dividend payments to us, or any tax implications of making dividend payments to us, could limit our ability to pay our parent company expenses or pay dividends to holders of our Ordinary Shares."

-Permission Required from the PRC Authorities for the Company's Operation and the Company to Issue Xiao-I's Ordinary Shares or ADSs to Foreign Investors
+Permission Required from the PRC Authorities for the Company's Operation and to Issue Our Ordinary Shares to Foreign Investors